Acksop/Acksop/README.md

 🤔 I’m looking for building new modular features on it

-❤️ Share a like if you love your job
+❤️ Share a like if you love this job

 🌱 I’m currently learning how to do clean and respectful coding